-- Use a distinct file icon for modified files: Specifies whether P4V indicates files that you have edited after syncing them to your workspace. - Show Perforce filetype for files in the Workspace and Depot tree: Toggles display of filetype in the tree panes.
+- Use a distinct file icon for modified files: Specifies whether P4V indicates files that you have edited after syncing them to your workspace (on by default). - Show Perforce filetype for files in the Workspace and Depot tree: Toggles display of filetype in the tree panes.

-- Show revision information for files in the Workspace and Depot tree: Toggles display of revision numbers in the tree panes. - Render thumbnails for Maya files: Enables P4V to display thumbnail images of Maya media files. - File preview font: Specifies the font that P4V uses to display files in the preview pane.
-Click Show fixed sized fonts only to limit the selection in the font drop-down to fixed-sized fonts. - Hide files/revisions from 'task' streams (when following branch, copy actions): Filters out file revisions that were submitted to task streams when you view file history
+- Show revision information for files in the Workspace and Depot tree: Toggles display of revision numbers in the tree panes. - Render thumbnails for Maya files: Enables P4V to display thumbnail images of Maya media files. - Hide files/revisions from 'task' streams (when following branch, copy actions): Filters out file revisions that were submitted to task streams when you view file history - Show changelists integrated into the specified folder (-i): Includes integrations with folder history.